vitorsanto/postcode_validator/README.md

 # Postcode Validator
 This is a Python library designed for validating postcodes, with a focus on UK postcodes.
 However, it can be easily extended to support other types of postcodes.

 The library provides a factory class that builds the appropriate postcode validator based on the given postcode type (e.g., UK).
 It also offers a simple memory cache mechanism that can be passed as a parameter to the factory class.
-The cache, which must be a set, is used to check if a postcode is already present.
+The cache, which must be a python [`set`](https://docs.python.org/3/tutorial/datastructures.html#sets), is used to check if a postcode is already present.
 If it is, the postcode is automatically validated.

 The validation service will always return a dict with the following keys: